 You are your own boss, and you control your destiny.

-However, this Monday to Friday is not spent commuting to work in rush hour, or 8 hours of waiting to leave the office.
-A professional magician with a mobile phone, properly set up website and client database can operate wherever he likes.
-I have successfully operated the “business end” of my business whilst on a cruise-ship for ten days, only using the 3G on my mobile for brief internet access when in port.
+Monday to Friday is not spent commuting in rush hour, to work for someone else.
+A professional magician with a smartphone can run the admin side of their business from anywhere.
+I have successfully operated the “business end” of my business whilst on a cruise-ship for ten days, only using my mobile for brief internet access when in port.

-It does take hard work to set some of these systems up and create the professional act, but once done you are only limited to the times and places you book into your diary.
+It does take hard work to set systems up and create the professional act, but once done you are only limited to the times and places you book into your diary.

 You have direct control of your income too.
-Once you get established and your marketing is bringing in a constant flow of enquiries you can book as many, or as few as you wish.
+Once you get established and your marketing is bringing in a constant flow of enquiries you can book as many, or as few, bookings as you wish.

-Essentially being a professional magician is a lifestyle career.
-Granted, you have to turn up and provide the shows and performances to get paid, but you decide which ones you take, how much you charge, where they are and when you do them.
+You still have to turn up and provide the shows; but you decide which ones you take, how much you charge, where they are, and when you do them.

 Does this sound better than spending 40 hours a week in an office, directly trading your time for money, and ultimately using your skills, talents and resources (time is a resource, and you only have so much of it) to make money for someone else?

-If you are going to make some changes to your life, or embark on a big project – and becoming a professional magician is a big one – then you are going to be going outside your comfort zone.
+If you are going to make some changes to your life, or embark on a big project (such as becoming a professional magician) then you are going to be going outside your comfort zone.
 It won’t be easy.

 So now you know the advantages to being a professional magician, and why to need to act like a professional magician.